hantsy/jakartaee9-starter-boilerplate/docs/deploy-wildfly-bootable.md

 curl -v http://localhost:8080/api/greeting/JakartaEE
 ```

-> Note, in the bootable jar, by default it sets the application context path to root("/").
+> NOTE: In the generated bootable jar, by default it sets the application context path to root("/").

 ## Deploying to OpenShift